Meryl Swanson: Early life

 Swanson was born on 3 September 1970 in Kurri Kurri, New South Wales.
 She grew up in nearby Heddon Greta.
 She holds the degrees of Bachelor of Commerce and Bachelor of Arts from the University of Newcastle.
 After graduating she worked in broadcasting for several years, as a researcher, producer and reporter for NBN Television and as a presenter with 2KO.
 She later worked as a business manager for the Hunter Region Organisation of Councils (1993–1996), as an electorate officer for Joel Fitzgibbon (1996–1997), and as executive director of Hunter Tourism (1997).
 After starting a family she operated a café for several years and then returned to radio with 2HD and 2NUR.

 Politics

 Swanson was elected to parliament at the 2016 federal election, winning the seat for the Labor Party following the retirement of incumbent Liberal MP Bob Baldwin.
 She was assisted by a favourable redistribution prior to the election.
 She retained the seat at the 2019 election despite a five-point swing against the ALP.

 After the 2019 election, Swanson endorsed Joel Fitzgibbon for the leadership of the ALP, although he eventually decided not to stand.
 In August 2020 she was appointed Shadow Assistant Minister for Defence in Anthony Albanese's shadow ministry.

+Following the ALP's victory at the 2022 election, Swanson was appointed chair of the House Standing Committee on Agriculture.
+She oversaw what she described as "the most substantial inquiry into Australia's food systems in a decade", with its report delivered in December 2023 recommending the government develop a national food plan, appoint a minister for food and establish a food council.